-- 1. Explain the origin and development of the Texas Constitution - 2.
-Demonstrate an understanding of state and local political systems and their relationship with the federal government - 3.
-Describe separation of powers and checks and balances in both theory and practice in Texas - 4.
-Demonstrate knowledge of the legislative, executive, and judicial branches of Texas - 5.
-Evaluate the role of public o pinion, interest groups, and political parties in Texas - 6.
-Analyze state and local election processes - 7.
+- 1. Explain the origin and development of constitutional democracy in the United States - 2.
+Demonstrate knowledge of the federal system - 3.
+Describe separation of powers and checks and balances in both theory and practice - 4.
+Demonstrate knowledge of the legislative, executive, and judicial branches of the federal government - 5.
+Evaluate the role of public opinion, interest groups, and political parties - 6.
+Analyze the election process - 7.
 Describe the rights and responsibilities of citizens - 8.
-Analyze issues, policies, and the political culture of Texas
+Analyze issues and policies in U.S. politics.